2013 Cyprus Women's Cup

 The 2013 Cyprus Women's Cup was the sixth edition of the Cyprus Women's Cup, an invitational women's football tournament held annually in Cyprus.
 It took place between 3–14 March 2013.

-Defending champions France cancelled their participation just after the UEFA Women's Euro 2013 draw, because of too many European opponents in the tournament.
+Defending champions France cancelled their participation just after the UEFA Euro 2013 draw, because of too many European opponents in the tournament.
 The tournament was won by England.

 Format

 The twelve invited teams are split into three groups that played a round-robin tournament.

 Groups A and B, containing the strongest ranked teams, are the only ones in contention to win the title.
 The group winners from A and B contested the final, with the runners-up playing for third place.
 The Group C winner faced the better third place team from Groups A and B for fifth, with the Group C runner-up facing the other third place team for seventh.
 Group C's third place team faced the better fourth place team of Groups A and B, while the other two fourth place teams play in the 11th place match.

 Points awarded in the group stage followed the standard formula of three points for a win, one point for a draw and zero points for a loss.
 In the case of two teams being tied on the same number of points in a group, their head-to-head result determined the higher place.